Mechanical Ventilation – State of the Art

 - To comprehend and apply the principles of mechanical ventilation in ARDS, COPD & asthma patients

-- To consolidate knowledge & skills on how to manage the ventilated patients, from haemodynamic monitoring, sedation and weaning protocols to tracheostomy
+- To consolidate knowledge on how to manage the ventilated patients, from haemodynamic monitoring, to sedation and weaning protocols

 - Ventilatory modes